Best cat carriers for air travel

 Cat Carrier Safety Features

-The Consumer Product Safety Commission (2021) recommends these safety features:
+The Consumer Product Safety Commission (2021) and the Center for Pet Safety highlight these design features as non-negotiable:

-- Secure straps: Padded shoulder straps distribute weight evenly.
+- Padded shoulder straps that distribute weight and prevent strap failure under a wriggling cat.

 Conclusion and Recommendations